min2ha/ukwa-site/content/target/57864/index.en.md

   "subject": null
 }

-# Gizmodo UK: Internet Addiction Needs to Be Recognised as a Disorder Before it Can Be Treated

 Article referring to the opinion of mental health professionals stating that internet addiction needs to be recognised as a disorder to enable treatment